marcleerink/marcleerink/README.md

 ### A passionate tech and music lover from the Netherlands, living in Berlin.

 - I study Software engineering at [CODE University](www.code.berlin).
-- Learning objectives are in the direction of Full-stack Web Development, Responsive Design and Sound Design
+- Learning objectives are in the direction of Full-stack Web Development and Sound Design
 - Experience with: Python/Flask, JavaScript/HTML/CSS
 - Currently looking for a working student position to complement my learning journey.